thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

     class="img-responsive"
     alt="Grouping with whitespace"
     />
-  <figcaption class="figure-caption">Figure X: Poor and good use of whitespace for grouping.</figcaption>
+  <figcaption class="figure-caption">Figure 13: Poor and good use of whitespace for grouping.</figcaption>
 </figure>

 In the “Poor whitespace usage” example on the left, the spacing between the text and the images is almost equal.
 The user has to work hard to figure out which picture is associated with which cruise.
 The middle picture could be for either the Iconic Cities cruise or the More Cities cruise.
 In “Better whitespace usage” example on the right, by simply moving the text closer to the associated picture, it becomes more clear that the text is related to the the picture *above* the text.